Multi-currency accounts, competitive FX, and global transfers — Everything you need to pay and get paid internationally

 Key takeaways

-Before diving into payment methods, it’s important to understand the currency landscape:
+Before you compare methods, it helps to understand the currency options:

 • CNY (Chinese Yuan): The official currency of Mainland China.
 Foreign buyers typically cannot pay directly to CNY bank accounts unless specific settlement arrangements are made.